lebauce/openshift-on-openstack/README.rst

 Current Status
 ==============

-1. The CA certificate used with OpenShift is currently not configurable.
+The CA certificate used with OpenShift is currently not configurable.

-2. The apps cloud domain is hardcoded for now.
-We need to make this configurable.

 Prebuild images
 ===============